 - Mozilla Firefox: https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences

-Lab-Ally does not act as a data controller for CERF, and does not have access to user information contained within any deployment of CERF.
+Lab-Ally does not act as a data controller for CERF ELN, and does not have access to user information contained within any deployment of CERF.
 Lab-Ally confirms and agrees that CERF users will own all rights to all data and information inputted by them into CERF.
-When using CERF, the user is the data controllerof their data, and organizations using CERF should be aware of any and all personal information which is stored on the CERF server, and whether such data is accessible to entities outside of the organization.
+When using CERF, the user is the data controller of their data, and organizations using CERF should be aware of any and all personal information that is stored on the CERF server, and whether such data is accessible to entities outside of the organization.

 CERF may be installed on a local server under the user’s immediate control, or through the GDPR-compliant cloud-hosted environment, Amazon Web Services.
 Lab-Ally also provides public access to a free Online Software Trial hosted on Amazon Web Services.
 The use of CERF requires two pieces of personal information: [Name, Email Address]; however, these data are stored locally on the user’s CERF server, or on Amazon Web Services, which is GDPR compliant.